max-fish/covid-19-contact-tracing-app/README.md

 5. Check if the computer sees your device by running `flutter devices`

 ### iOS
+#### Simulator
+1. Open iOS/Runner.xcworkspace file in Xcode.
+2. At the top menu bar of Xcode, there is button "Runner > *some ios device*"
+3. Click on it, and choose any device you like.

 #### Real device
 1. Open iOS/Runner.xcworkspace file in Xcode.
 2. Connect your device to your Mac via USB cable.